 Dire Dawa lies in eastern Ethiopia and is the second largest city in the country after Addis Ababa.
 Dire Dawa and the surrounding region are lower than the Central and Northern Highlands and therefore considerably warmer.

-The average daily mean is around 78 F (25 C), but average highs for the hottest month, June, exceed 96 F (35 C).
+The average daily mean is around 78 degrees Fahrenheit (25 degrees Celsius), but average highs for the hottest month, June, exceed 96 degrees Fahrenheit (35 degrees Celsius).
 Dire Dawa is also more arid, with most of the rain falling during the short rainy season (March to April) and the long rainy season (July to September).

 Wet Season in Ethiopia